Taste the real Alphono Mango SHOP NOW

 Dasheri is a variety of aam grown in India, particularly in the northern state of Uttar Pradesh in North India.

-Nawab of Lucknow was fascinated with various kinds of mangoes.
-His gardener first cultivated these mangoes in Dasheri village near Kakori in Lucknow nearly in the 18th century.
+The Nawab of Lucknow was fascinated with various kinds of mangoes.
+In the 18th century, his gardener first cultivated them in Dasheri village near Kakori in Lucknow.

 Season of Dasheri: They are typically available from June to August in India.